-Warning: Your Private Number Plate May Be About To Expire!
+Important Warning: Your Private Number Plate May Be About to Expire!

 If you own a personalised registration number that is currently held on a certificate (V750 or V778) rather than assigned to a vehicle, it’s crucial to check its expiry date.

-When the paper tax disc ceased to be used amongst other changes, In March 2015, the DVLA started to extend V750/V778 retention certificates for ten years.
+When the paper tax disc ceased to be used amongst other changes made back in March 2015, the DVLA started to provide V750 Certificate of Entitlements and V778 Retention Documents with a ten year validity.

-Any registrations purchased back in 2015 (which has not since being assigned to a vehicle ) will be due to expire at some point in 2025.
+Any registrations purchased back in 2015 (which have not since being assigned to a vehicle ) will therefore be due to expire at some point in 2025.

 What You Need to Know

-• 10-Year Renewal Requirement: If your private registration is not attached to a vehicle, you must renew your entitlement every 10 years to retain rights /ownership.
+- 10 Year Renewal Requirement: If your private registration is not attached to a vehicle, you must renew your entitlement every 10 years to retain rights/ownership.
+You can apply to renew your V750 or V778 up to 28 days before it expires, but do not apply earlier than this or your application will be refused.

-• No Extensions After Expiry: Once your certificate expires, the DVLA will not accept any late renewal applications.
-If you miss the deadline, your registration number will be lost permanently.
+- No Extensions After Expiry: Once your certificate expires, the DVLA will not accept any late renewal applications.
+If you do not renew before the Expiry date your registration number will be lost permanently and there are no exceptions.

-• Free and Simple Renewal: Renewing your V750 (Certificate of Entitlement) or V778 (Retention Document) is free and can be done online or by post (An admin fee may be required to be paid if you purchased via a cherished number dealer)
+- Free and Simple Renewal: Renewing your V750 (Certificate of Entitlement) or V778 (Retention Document) is completely free and can be done online or by post if the document is in both your name and address (An admin fee may be required to be paid if you purchased via a cherished number dealer and the document is held in the suppliers address)

 Online Renewal:

-• You can renew your V750 using the DVLA personalised registration account from which you originally purchased the number.
+- You can renew your V750 using the DVLA personalised registration account from which you originally purchased the number.
 If you purchased you personalised number plate from CarReg then please contact us.
+If you purchased from another cherished number agent then contact them directly.

 Renew by Post:

-• Complete the renewal section on your V750 or V778 document and send it to the address provided.
+- Complete the renewal section on your V750 or V778 document and send it to the address provided (see Guidance Notes on the Rear of your document)

 If your certificate is lost or stolen but still valid, you can request a replacement:

-Important: If your name or address has changed, you will need to provide supporting documents such as a utility bill, bank statement, or official ID, to prove the current address.
+Important: If your address or name has changed, you will need to provide supporting documents to prove the current address, such as:

 We strongly advise all past customers or anyone reading this article to take immediate action to protect their registration marks:

-✔ Check the expiry date on your certificate – Ensure your registration is still valid.
+✔ Check the expiry date on your certificate – Ensure your registration is still valid and note down the expiry , or set an alert in your smartfone calendar if it expires in 2026 or later.

 ✔ If you cannot find your certificate – Contact the DVLA as soon as possible to request a duplicate.

-For more information, visit the DVLA website or get in touch with a CarReg for assistance.
+For more information, visit the DVLA website or get in touch with CarReg for assistance.